My Campaign Strategy was

 Election Results

 Obviously we did not win.
 Looking at the 2024 General Election results for Bernalillo County it appears that voters voted along straight party lines with little variation.
 This is evident by consistent percentages of votes cast for candidates across all races in Bernalillo County.
 The percentage is roughly 60% for the Democrat and 40% for the Republican county wide.
-It does vary by race, sometimes substantially, in correlation with the different ratios of Republicans to Democrats in the candidate's district.
+It does vary by race, sometimes substantially, in correlation with the different percentages in the candidate's district.

 As a side note, my model can predict State Level results as well if voter history data for the state is provided.
 Since I am in Bernalillo County I fed it Bernalillo County data.